jjaswanson4/satellite6-deployment/README.md

 # Josh's Satellite 6.x Deployment Playbook

 This playbook converts a standard RHEL server into a satellite server.
 It handles mount points, tuning, packages, repos, and configurations.

+Update 11/22/2019:
+- Ansible collections now supported
+- What was one giant role has been broken into more consumable roles
+- Most of the groundwork for building capsules is in

 # Usage